-- Students at Level 4 may be permitted to progress to Level 5 when they have passed at least 90 credits at Level 4. - A student who fails 90 credits or more due to non-submission will be required to withdraw from the University. - Students who pass less than 90 credits but have submitted all items of assessment will be required to retake modules. - Students who wish to transfer registration from the Cert HE to the Foundation Degree must seek the approval of the course leader.
+- Students at Level 4 may be permitted to progress to level 5 when they have passed at least 90 credits at Level 4. - A student who fails 90 credits or more due to non-submission will be required to withdraw from the University. - Students who pass less than 90 credits but have submitted all items of assessment will be required to retake modules. - Students who wish to transfer registration from the Cert HE to the Foundation Degree must seek the approval of the course leader.

-Requirements for Awards
+Requirements for Award

-Award Requirement Cert HE Health and Social Care In order to be eligible for the exit award of Certificate in Higher Education Health and Social Care a student must have passed at least 120 credits in total including all mandatory modules for Level 4 of the award as specified on the award map.
-Foundation Degree (FdSc) Health and Social Care Passed 120 credits at Level 4 and 120 credits at Level 5, including all mandatory modules, as specified on the award map.
+Award Requirement CertHE In order to be eligible for the exit award of Certificate in Higher Education in the named subject/area of study, a student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
+Foundation Degree FdA/FdSc 120 credits at Level 4 and 120 credits at Level 5, including all mandatory modules, as specified on the award map.